gophergala/application-framework/README.md

 Basically, application is a puzzle of modules linked after a rule to give a speed in developing applications.

+Note that included modules do not some usefull things but show some tehniques to write real things and interact with framework and other modules.

 [![last-version-blue](https://cloud.githubusercontent.com/assets/6298396/5602522/8967405e-935b-11e4-8777-de3623ed6ad7.png)] (https://github.com/gophergala/application-framework/archive/master.zip)

 **Using**